Bank of England Announces Plan to Buy Up to £65 Billion in Government Bonds to Stabilize Chaotic Market

 “Were dysfunction in this market to continue or worsen, there would be a material risk to U.K. financial stability.
 This would lead to an unwarranted tightening of financing conditions and a reduction of the flow of credit to the real economy.
 In line with its financial stability objective, the Bank of England stands ready to restore market functioning and reduce any risks from contagion to credit conditions for U.K. households and businesses.”

-Markets reacted favorably to the announcement on Wednesday, with the S&P 500, NASDAQ and Dow Jones all up around 2%.
-Few things upset the market, like uncertainty, and the Bank of England seems to be taking a step toward restoring order.
+Markets reacted favorably to the announcement on Wednesday, with the S&P 500 (SPX), Nasdaq Composite (IXIC), and Dow Jones Industrial Average (DJI) all up around 2%.
+A few things upset the market, like uncertainty, and the Bank of England seems to be taking a step toward restoring order.